sangria-graphql/sangria-graphql.github.io/learn.md

 * Support for `maxBatchSize`
 * Supports a fallback to an existing `DeferredResolver`

-Examples in this section with use following data model of products and categories:
+Examples in this section will use the following data model of products and categories:

 <div class="example-tables">
   <div class="left-table">